affixalex/passer/README.md

 # NOTE: THIS IS PRE-ALPHA QUALITY! #

-This is just a proof of concept and an exercise.
-The Python gRPC implementation is currently in beta, as is version 3 of Protocol Buffers.
-This project cannot be reasonably used in a production system until both of these projects are released, and it currently uses protobufs V2.
+This doesn't do anything let.
+The Python gRPC implementation in beta as of my last commit, as was version 3 of Protocol Buffers.
+This project couldn't be reasonably used in a production system until both of these projects were released, along with protobufs V3.
+Now that they have been, I'm looking at this again.

 ## Installation